 If you have ever wanted to integrate Kanbanize with another system on the internet you should be celebrating this new feature with us.
 It is now simple and easy to do with the web service caller, which has been implemented as part of the runtime policies module.
 New: As of release 4.19, there is a new […]

+For more product guides on this topic, please, visit our Knowledge Base.
 Fellow Kanbanizers, The single most powerful feature that we have ever released is now live.
 It is the long-awaited possibility to modify tasks automatically when certain events happen (When X and Y then Z).
-It is something like the email rules in MS Outlook, but much nicer and much more convenient for big projects. […]
+It is something like the email rules in MS […]

+This post is no longer getting updated, a current version has moved to this post on our Knowledge Base.
 At this panel, you manage the work in progress limits per user.
-Sometimes you may want to set a maximum number of items assigned to a particular user in the account, irrespective of the boards where these tasks are.
-When this maximum number of tasks is reached, there will be a notification that the capacity […]
+Sometimes you may want to set a maximum number of items assigned to a particular user in the account, irrespective of the boards where […]

 Most of us who have tons of projects and sub-projects to work on, and these projects are so dynamic that it is not possible to track every moving part, have experienced the need to see an aggregated report that shows the overall status.
 We just need to know where things are, for how much time things have been where they are and a huge benefit would be to know if given parts of the project are stuck and require our immediate attention.